200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-09-AllianceGenerator.md

 I would recommend a table or spreadsheet to track the information.

-Here’s a basic cookie-cutter example: a Fantasy nation’s capitol city.
+Hereâ€™s a basic cookie-cutter example: a Fantasy nationâ€™s capitol city.

 Paladins- 5
 Thieves- 16